 United States Route 58 is a scenic stretch of road coursing east to west across southern Virginia.
 One can reach Virginia Beach from Cumberland Gap on the KY/TN/VA border in 10 hours.
 Not the fastest route for eager beach-bounders, to be sure, but worthy of a being the trip when you stretch it over a couple of days and take in these sites along the way.

-In part one, consider 213 miles’ worth of beautiful Heart of Appalachia and Blue Ridge Highlands scenery, culture, music and more.
+Explore these 350+ miles’ worth of beautiful Southern Virginia scenery, culture, music and more.

 — CUMBERLAND GAP —

 Immensely beautiful and rich with westward migration history, Cumberland Gap National Historical Park is a great place to begin your adventure.
 The great pioneer, Daniel Boone, forged his way through the Gap to lead homesteaders to settle the west.
 There are more than 70 miles of trails to explore, Gap Caverns, and the Hensley Settlement, too, not to mention this place is a nature and landscape photographer’s paradise.

 It’s fitting that this journey begins with Cumberland Gap, perhaps the main point of interest along The Wilderness Road: Virginia’s Heritage Migration Route.
 As it turns out, Route 58 is named Wilderness Road between the Gap and Jonesville, and then Daniel Boone Trail between Jonesville and Duffield.